awslabs/mlm-scoring/README.md

 Run `mlm score --help` to see supported models, etc. See `examples/demo/format.json` for the file format.
 For inputs, "score" is optional.
 Outputs will add "score" fields containing PLL scores.

 There are three score types, depending on the model:
-- Pseudo-log-likelihood score (PLL): BERT, RoBERTa, multilingual BERT, XLM, DistilBERT
+- Pseudo-log-likelihood score (PLL): BERT, RoBERTa, multilingual BERT, XLM, ALBERT, DistilBERT
 - Maskless PLL score: same (add `--no-mask`)
 - Log-probability score: GPT-2